Frequently Asked Questions

 However, labs and medications can be billed to your insurance.
 I order labs through Quest or LabCorp, and prescriptions are filled at your regular pharmacy.
 Many patients find their insurance covers a meaningful portion of these costs.

 If your insurance doesn’t cover comprehensive metabolic panels, I recommend Function Health — $365/year with convenient blood draw locations at Quest throughout the Philadelphia area.
-It’s one of the most comprehensive panels available and what I recommend to most patients before their first visit.

 Are visits HSA or FSA eligible?